chqzeng/MODISNN/README.md

 ### How to prepare MODIS rhos imagery?
-- download MODIS L1 imagery from NASA oceancolor datacatalog
+- download MODIS L1 imagery from [NASA oceancolor data catalog](https://oceancolor.gsfc.nasa.gov/cgi/browse.pl?sen=amod)
 - run the L1 to L2 processing using   [l2gen](https://seadas.gsfc.nasa.gov/help-8.1.0/processors/ProcessL2gen.html),
   suggesting you use the `SEADAS` software: SeaDAS-OCSSW
 	- An example command of `l2gen`:
   `l2gen ifile=./A2011253190500.L1B, geofile=./A2011253190500.GEO, ofile=./A2011253190500.L2F, resolution=1000, l2prod=Rrs_412,Rrs_443,Rrs_469,Rrs_488,Rrs_531,Rrs_547,Rrs_555,Rrs_645,Rrs_667,Rrs_678,Rrs_748,Rrs_859,Rrs_869,Rrs_1240,Rrs_1640,Rrs_2130,rhos_412,rhos_443,rhos_469,rhos_488,rhos_531,rhos_547,rhos_555,rhos_645,rhos_667,rhos_678,rhos_748,rhos_859,rhos_869,rhos_1240,rhos_1640,rhos_2130,flh,chlor_a,Zeu_lee, Zsd_lee, aer_opt=-3, cloud_wave=2130, cloud_thresh=0.04, maskglint=off, maskland=off, maskcloud=off, maskhilt=off, maskstlight=off`

 ### How to train my own NN models?
-in case you would like to apply MODISNN to a new lake and would like to improve the accruacy from the default `LNA` model of Lakes of North America, you can collect some training dataset and train a new model for your lake of interest. specifically, you need to prepare MODIS +  MERIS/OLCI data for that lake when BOTH the sensors are available.
+If you would like to apply MODISNN to a new lake and requires a finer model than the default `LNA` model of Lakes of North America, you can collect a training dataset and train a new model for a specific lake.
+MODIS +  MERIS/OLCI data for that lake are BOTH needed as input and output.
-- download MODIS L1 data and run `l2gen` to process toward `_rhos` as in the step above
+- download MODIS L1 data and run `l2gen` to process toward `ρs` as in the step above
 - download OLCI/MERIS L2 data from ESA website
 - prepare a list of grid points in your lake of interest; ideally at >5km for any of the two grid points to make sure samples are independant.
-- run pixel extraction tools (e.g., PixEx tool in the ESA SNAP software) to extract spectra from both MODIS and ESA(MERIS/OLCI) sensors.
+- run pixel extraction tools (e.g., [PixEx](https://seadas.gsfc.nasa.gov/help-8.1.0/gpf/GraphProcessingTool.html)) to extract spectra from both MODIS and (MERIS/OLCI) sensors.
-- join & filter the spectra from the two sensors.  using the script `***.py`.
+- cleanup and join the spectra from the two sensors.  using the script [`Sat_2_Sat_matchup.py`](./Sat_2_Sat_matchup.py).
-- train the MODISNN model, using the script [`MODISNN_training.py`]
+- train the MODISNN model, using the script [`MODISNN_training.py`](./MODISNN_training.py)
 ```
 >>>python .\MODISNN_training.py Training/LNA.pkl -B 14 -T 15 -M -P -N 64 64
 Iteration:  0           Error:  47352.16670898312       scale factor:  3.0